agile-ts/documentation/docs/Interfaces.md

 #### `perform`

-If the newly created job will be performed immediately.
+If the newly created Job is executed by the `runtime` immediately.
-Otherwise, it will be added to a que and performed whenever it is his turn.
+Otherwise, the Job will be added to a queue and executed when it is its turn.

 | Type                     | Default   | Required |
 |--------------------------|-----------|----------|